 "[On Earth], man had always assumed that he was more intelligent than dolphins because he had achieved so much — the wheel, New York, wars, and so on — while all the dolphins had ever done was muck about in the water having a good time.
 But conversely, the dolphins had always believed that they were far more intelligent than man — for precisely the same reasons."Many scientists, writers, and laypeople consider cetaceans (dolphins, whales, and porpoises) to be very intelligent — almost, or even equally, as intelligent and self-aware as human beings.
 But we can't talk to them, so we can't be sure.
 This trope is for dolphins and whales that quite clearly demonstrate their human-level intelligence by talking to non-cetaceans, communicating via telepathy, using magic or technology, piloting spaceships, or other activities generally beyond merely-clever animals.
 Often, telekinesis is used to make up for dolphins' lack of hands to manipulate their environment.
 Sapient cetaceans may demonstrate obvious sentience because of genetic engineering or magical phlebotinum, or human-level intelligence and the skills to prove it may just be natural traits of cetaceans in the setting.
 For dolphins in particular, this may sometimes overlap with Friendly, Playful Dolphin, or Heroic Dolphin, or both, but not always.
 Compare Uplifted Animal, which often includes (and may artificially induce) this trope.
-Note that examples of Animal Talk (dolphins talking to other equally-sapient animals) don't count, although in such cases they may well be portrayed as significantly more clever than most other animals.
+Note that examples of Animal Talk, or stories taking place in a World of Funny Animals, don't count.
+Even then, however, whales and dolphins are likely to be portrayed as smarter on average than other species or as The Smart Guy in an ensemble cast.

 open/close all folders